scarver2/scarver2.github.io/_posts/2025-10-19-about-tech-me.markdown

 The "Rails Way" works for me.
 I love the lingo.
 SCRUM, DRY, SRP, TDD, KISS, CI, Git, Mocking, Stubbing...one day I'll learn what all those mean. :)

-I'm also heavily involved with <a href="http://activeadmin.info/" target="_blank">ActiveAdmin</a>&mdash;the best administrative dashboard <i>EVER!</i>
-I'm available for consulting, training, and integration of ActiveAdmin.
+I'm am heavily involved with <a href="http://activeadmin.info/" target="_blank">ActiveAdmin</a>&mdash;the best administrative dashboard <i>EVER!</i> I'm available for consulting, training, and integration of ActiveAdmin.

 ## A Few of My Favorite "Tech" Things